JianhuaHuang/streamlineR/README.md

     ## age : 65

+By default, the cp (complexity parameter used to control `rpart`.
+The detail of the *cp* argument can be checked with `?rpart.control`) is set as 0.01, which is a little conservative for the survival model.
+Thus the number of cut points is usually small for the survival model, if we use the default *cp* value.
+We can reduce the *cp* value (e.g., 0.001) to get more cut points.
+We may be able to achieve an appropriate number of cut points by changing the *cp* arguemnt repeatingly.

 ``` r
 surv.bin.age <- bin.rpart(formula = Surv(time, status) ~ age, data = dt.train,
   rcontrol = rpart.control(cp  = .001, minbucket = .05 * nrow(dt.train)))
 ```

     ## age : 34 40 42 45 48 50 54 58 65

+In stead of changing the *cp* argument manually, the *n.group* (number of acceptable binning groups, can be a single number or a range) argument can help to find the appropriate number of cut points automatically.
+For example, if we set the acceptable *n.group* as 3:7, the `bin.rpart` function will try different *cp*, until the number of binning groups is within 3 to 7 (or the number of cut points within 2:6).

 ``` r
 surv.bin.age2 <- bin.rpart(formula = Surv(time, status) ~ age, data = dt.train,